mirzaakhena/cug-architecture-guidelines/README.md

 3. **Common Types**:
    - Use `core.ActionHandler[Request, Response]` as the standard function type for Usecases and Gateways
-   - All functions accept context.Context as the first parameter
+   - All functions accept `context.Context` as the first parameter
    - This type supports functional composition and avoids "fat interface" problems
    - Request and Response use structs with consistent naming (GatewayNameReq/Res, UsecaseNameReq/Res)

 ## Correct Development Sequence

+The development process is divided into three main phases, each with specific focus areas and documentation resources.
+Follow this sequence for optimal implementation:

+### Phase 1: Usecase Planning & Gateway Implementation
+**Documentation Resources: [01-usecase.md], [02-gateway.md]**

 1. **Initial Usecase Planning**:
    - Define the usecase's purpose and basic requirements